 There is also a big difference between scrap prices and salvage car prices.
 If your car still has usable parts, you can likely get more for it at a salvage yard than a scrapyard.
 However, the faster you act, the more you can probably get for it.

 The most valuable parts on your car will deteriorate the quickest.
 Chrome will rust, and the sun will turn the rubber brittle.
-If you want to get the most for it, then sell that junk car today.
+If you want to get the most for it, then sell that junk car today for $500+ cash.
 The year, make, and model of your car also has an effect on the price you can expect to receive.
 You can expect to receive more for a newer BMW than an old Toyota because the parts have a higher value.
 You also have to consider the fact that the salvage yard that you sell your car to has to make a profit as well, so they will only offer you a portion of the value of your salvage vehicle.

 How Much Do You Get For Scrapping a Car?